chromatone/chromatone.center/academy/index.md

 ---
 title: Academy
-subtitle: People are great in helping other people learn.
+description: People are great in helping other people learn.
 We teach and inspire diving deep on music.
 date: 2021-06-04
 ---